p4cx/pocketbook_dic/README.md

 > All services offered by dict.cc can be used in the web browser for free, both for private and business purposes.
 All other ways of usage, particularly automated requests (parsing) require express permission.
 > [...]

-Therefore I do not offer the finished dictionary for download, you have to download the vocabulary from dict.cc yourself.
+Therefore I do not offer the finished dictionary for download, you have to download the vocabulary file from dict.cc yourself.

 The instructions were rewritten and tested in March, 2025 for the ENG-GER data (English to German).
 If I have the time and feel like it, I will provide assistance, but cannot guarantee it.
 Feel free to add new languages ​​to this script or improve it elsewhere.